Hotel Continental Saigon

-The Hôtel Continental, or also known as Khách sạn Hoàn Cầu in Vietnamese, is a hotel in District 1, the central district of Ho Chi Minh City, Vietnam.
+The Hôtel Continental, or also known as Khách sạn Hoàn Cầu in Vietnamese, is a hotel in Saigon, the central ward of Ho Chi Minh City, Vietnam.
 The hotel is located at the corner of Đồng Khởi Street and Lam Sơn Square, by the Saigon Municipal Theatre.
 It was built in 1880 during the French colonial period and named after the Hôtel Continental in Paris.
 The hotel has undergone refurbishments over the years, while still maintaining the essence of its original architecture and style.
-The hotel is owned by the state-owned Saigontourist Group.
+The hotel is owned by the state-owned Saigon Tourist Group.

 History

 In the French colonial Vietnam days, Saigon's roads were simply named by ordinal numbers.
 Starting from the Saigon River bank, Đồng Khởi Street was the Sixth Road and was a busy commercial street.
 In 1865, the French Commander Admiral De La Grandiere renamed these roads and Sixth Road became Rue Catinat.

 In 1878, Pierre Cazeau, a home-appliance and construction material manufacturer, started building a hotel with the purpose of providing travelers a French style of luxury accommodation after a long cruise to the new continent.
 This project took two years, and in 1880 the Hotel Continental was inaugurated.